-The existing nonconforming setbacks of the cement block building at the site will remain the same and the proposed project will not disrupt the grading or existing land forms on the site.
+The existing nonconforming setbacks of the cement block building at the site will remain the same, with the exception of the façades along Elmwood Street which will be slightly recessed, and the proposed project will not disrupt the grading or existing land forms on the site.
+There will be minimal disruption to the grading at the site as only one of the buildings will require excavation for its basements.
+The existing basement in the existing single-family structure will be reused for the basements in Building 3 and Building 1 will not have a basement.
 The proposed new construction does not include basements and therefore will not require major soil disruption.
 The existing concrete block walls at the perimeter of the project site will be retained and enhance by having window openings created in them and having wooden lattice mounted to their exterior in certain locations.
 Landscaping at the site will also be greatly enhanced and increased from the existing nonconforming 2% to a conforming 26%.
 The project will require that one existing street tree be removed to create the required driveway width for the interior parking area, but Planning Staff has proposed a condition to help alleviate the removal of this tree which would require the Applicant to provide two street trees back to the city.